renesas/ra-fsp-examples/example_projects/ek_ra8d1/usb_multi_host/usb_multi_host_ek_ra8d1_ep/readme.txt

 	   may get corrupted.
 	4) If USB is removed without "safely_eject" option, user is recommended to perform "safely_eject" and re-initialise USB.
 	   This will make sure no USB operations fail after unexpected removal of USB.

+For CDC operation: The user is expected to enter data not exceeding 64 bytes in size.

 Using Terminal Application:
 	1) By default, EP information is printed to the host PC via the Serial Terminal.
 To use the SEGGER J-Link RTT Viewer instead of the Serial Terminal, please follow the instructions in the usb_multi_host_notes.md file.